Global Fukaya category I: Algebraic-topological considerations

-Let $m$ be an edge in $X _{\bullet} $ from $x _{0} $ to $x _{1} $ and let $\mathcal{P} _{m} $ denote the restriction of $\mathcal{P} _{P} $ over $m$, and let $\mathcal{P}_{{0} } $ denote the restriction over $x _{0}$.
-To show that $p$ is a (co)-Cartesian fibration, by \cite[Proposition {2.4.1.5}]{citeLurieHighertopostheory.} it is enough to show that for every such $m$ and $a \in \mathcal {P}_0 $ there is an equivalence $e _{a} \in \mathcal {P} _{m}$ with co-domain $a$. \begin{lemma} The functor $N: A_{\infty}-Cat ^{unit} \to \mathcal {C}at_\infty$, takes quasi-equivalences to weak equivalences in the Joyal model structure, i.e. categorical equivalences. \end{lemma} \begin{proof} The proof of this is contained in the proof of proposition 1.3.1.20, Lurie \cite{citeLurieHigherAlgebraa}.
-We can also prove this directly by first recalling that quasi-equivalences of $A _{\infty} $-categories $A,B$ are invertible, up to homotopy, and then via the nerve construction translate this to a categorical equivalence of $N (A), N (B) $. \end {proof} Then by construction of $\mathcal{P} _{P} $ the inclusion of $\mathcal{P}_{1} $ into $\mathcal{P} _{m} $ is an equivalence of quasi-categories. \end {proof} \begin{proof} [Proof of Theorem \ref{prop:quasicatfibration}, \ref{thm.cocart1}] By the discussion above we have a (co)-Cartesian fibration
+\begin{lemma} The functor $N: A_{\infty}-Cat ^{unit} \to \infty- \mathcal{C}at$, takes quasi-equivalences to weak equivalences in the Joyal model structure, i.e. categorical equivalences. \end{lemma} \begin{proof} The proof of this is contained in the proof of Proposition 1.3.1.20, Lurie \cite{citeLurieHigherAlgebraa}.
+We can also prove this directly by first recalling that quasi-equivalences of $A _{\infty} $-categories $A,B$ are invertible (when working over a field with characteristic $0$), up to homotopy, and then via the nerve construction translate this to a categorical equivalence of $N (A), N (B) $. \end {proof} Recall that the morphisms of $A _{\infty}-Cat$ are in particular quasi-equivalences.
+Since the inclusions $F (x _{i}) \to F (m) $ are quasi-equivalences by Lemma \ref{lemma:functorialF}, it follows by the lemma above, and by the construction of $L$ that the inclusions of $L_{i} $ into $L_{m} $ are categorical equivalences of $\infty$-categories, and so $\widetilde{m}$ as above must exist. \end {proof} \begin{proof} [Proof of Theorem \ref{prop:quasicatfibration}] By the discussion above we have a categorical fibration